 (a) The county of residence of a motor vehicle owner is determined by the resident's or owner's address provided on the registration issued by the registrar of motor vehicles.

 (b) A lessee's county of residence is determined by the resident's address listed on the lease agreement.

-(3) Vehicle owners shall comply with the following test frequency in a designated program area:
+(3) With the exception of when vehicles are exempt from testing, vehicle owners shall comply with the following test frequency in a designated program area: